ygk/mobile-spam/readme.md

 ## Installation

 Regardless of your type of smartphone, send the [`spam.vcf` vCard file](https://github.com/ygk/mobile-spam/blob/master/spam.vcf) to your phone and click on it.
-This will create a contact named `Spam`.
+This will create a contact named `SPAM`.

 ### on iOS